 There is no such thing called a global trademark or globally effective trademark.
 In order to seek protection one has to file the application for international registration of trademark through the Madrid System which has the provision for filing application in multiple countries around the world.
 It is convenient and frugal.

-However, WIPO would be responsible for formal examination of the applications and individual countries would also get the chance of examining the application according to their system.
+However, WIPO would be responsible for the formal examination of the applications and individual countries would also get the chance of examining the application according to their system.

 Globally Differing Costs

-In order to make a trademark effective and for the smooth functioning of the business, trademark must be registered locally in individual countries.
+In order to make a trademark effective and for the smooth functioning of the business, a trademark must be registered locally in individual countries.
 The regulations and laws that govern the trademark are varied for different countries and so is their cost.
-Hence before applying for an international registration it would be beneficial for the applicant to gather idea regarding the fees structure prior to application in different countries.
+Hence before applying for an international registration, it would be beneficial for the applicant to gather idea regarding the fees structure prior to application in different countries.

 An international trademark registration will be dependent on the domestic registration in the Office of Origin.
 If the original application used to initiate a Madrid Protocol filing is disputed or denied, then all other trademark protections granted by the Madrid Protocol will be abandoned as well.
 This is known as the Central Attack in Madrid Protocol which can be fatal for an applicant.